 One-Off Estate Audit

-Firmware alignment assessed against vendor guidance
+Firmware alignment checked against vendor guidance

-Security advisories filtered to what actually applies
+Relevant security advisories filtered to what applies

 Lifecycle exposure across production infrastructure

-Supportability risk across critical process environments
+Supportability risk across critical operational environments

 Firmware stability guidance in operational context

-Risk clustering across critical lifecycle windows
+Risk clustering around critical lifecycle windows

-Lifecycle risk view per client estate — so you know exactly what is drifting into unsupported status
+Lifecycle risk view per client estate

 If you move to an annual VendorFox subscription within 30 days of receiving your report, we credit the full $999 against your first year.